c1728p9/board-recovery-instructions/win10-interface-update.md

 ```

 ### Step 5: Update interface application
 The bootloader should now be updated.
 Next you will update your board's interface.
+If you have not done so already, download the [DAPLink interface firmware zip package](TODO: NEED TO UPDATE ONCE NEW DAPLINK IS RELEASED).
+When you unzip the package, locate the file which contains the name of the board you are trying to update.
+This will be the file used to update your device.

-While holding the board's reset button, connect it to your computer via the board's OpenSDA UDB port.
+While holding the board's reset button, connect it to your computer via the board's OpenSDA USB port.
 A device will mount as _MAINTENANCE_.
-Open up this device's directory, and then drag and drop the latest [DAPLink interface application](TODO: add download link for file).
+Open up the device's root directory, and then drag and drop the firmware update into this directory.
 The board will begin the updating process and should complete after a few seconds.

 ### Step 6: Verify
 Now, unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.